Testing2DataScience/My-Works/README.md

 # My-Works
-This is a repositoty of all my worksrelated to Datascience
+This is a repositoty of all my works related to Datascience